second-state/wasm-joey/documentation/installation.md

 ### Permanent storage

-Create the infrastructure for the permanent storage by following [these rust_native_storage_library instructions](https://github.com/second-state/rust_native_storage_library#installing-database-rocksdb)
+Create the infrastructure for the permanent storage by following [these rust_native_storage_library instructions](https://github.com/second-state/rust_native_storage_library#installing-database-rocksdb) specifically the `Installing database (RocksDB)` section at the bottom of the aforementioned link.

 ### SSVM Nodejs add-on
 ```bash